 There are countless tracks that start and return in the same place and take less than a day to walk such as the Tongariro crossing.

 As mentioned above, there are hundreds of lesser known tracks that are well worth considering.
 The very famous trails such as the Milford and Tongariro tracks can be extremely busy during the summer months.
 The continuous spotting of other hikers can make it seem less of a wilderness experience.
 If you prefer to go it alone in remote conditions there are endless possibilities on lesser known tracks.
 However; in many instances these lesser known tracks are one way so having two vehicles or enough time to do the return trip is essential.
 Tracks like the Pakahi trail and the Cobb valley track can be incredibly scenic and less travelled by tourists.

-Whether you want to do it yourself or as a guided group, The Department of Conservation has a great website that explains each trail, what to take with you, how to book guides, accommodation etc. It is also searchable by region for places to go.
+We are currently compiling a set self drive hiking itineraries for release this spring.
+Meantime if you want to do it yourself or as a guided group, The Department of Conservation has a useful but somewhat generic website that explains each trail, what to take with you, how to book guides, accommodation etc. It is also searchable by region for places to go.